What is tree testing and how can it improve your site’s usability?

 Tree testing helps identify navigation issues with your site or app.
-You can analyse where a user would expect to find the information their looking for, and you can make improvements to your site based on this behaviour.
+You can analyse where a user would expect to find the information they’re looking for, and you can make improvements to your site based on this behaviour.

 Tree testing will help you validate the effectiveness of your site’s organisation, structuring and labelling.
 According to Boxes and Arrows, “while open card sorting is a good ‘detective’ technique, it doesn’t yield the final site structure – it just provides clues and ideas.”
 This is where tree testing comes in.

-According to our own tips for conducting successful tree tests, unlike other information architecture tests, tree testing presents participants with realistic task scenarios, so you may learn more about real-world behaviour.
+Unlike other information architecture tests, tree testing presents participants with realistic task scenarios, so you may learn more about real-world behaviour.

 Tree testing is relatively quick, so it’s easier to test variations of a site structure and compare the results.
-This can also help you provide quantitive results, e.g. Version A had a 47% success rate, compared to Version B’s 22%.
+This can also help you provide quantitative results, e.g. Version A had a 47% success rate, compared to Version B’s 22%.